-Lowery-Lowry Lourie, etc. Snyder-Snider Schneider-Schnider Keyser-Keiser-Kizer Pearson-Pierson
+Lowery-Lowry Lourie, etc. Snyder-Snider Schneider-Schnider Keyser-Keiser-J' Pearson-Pierson

-- 4. Names like Schneider and Snuder should appear in Sub-Index under Sc and also Sn: Pearson and Pierson under Pe and Pi, etc. However, no notice of more than one style of spelling a name need be taken-and that the way it is spelled on the recorduntil it is spelled differently in a subsequent entry. - 5.
-Odd names falling to the same Sub-Index column may be grouped together on the Main Index.
-For example, the names Debler, Dedman, Debroski and Deator being odd, and likely to be infrequent and all belonging to the same Sub-Index column, could be given the same page on the Main Index, and write in the column in red ink, "For names not listed - 6.
-Sub-Indexes can be renewed and rewritten at very little expense and it is so planned that this can be done in after years if they become defaced and capacity, get another of more raid carry one or more fetters into the new binder.
-Continue using time when necessary until you have a Binder for each sub-division or unit.
+- 4. Names like Schneider and Snyder should apnear in Sub-Index under Sc and also Sn; Pearson and Pierson under Pe and Pi, etc. However, no notice of more than one style of spelling a name need be taken-and that the way it is spelled on the recorduntil it is spelled differently in a subsequent entry. - 5.
+Odd names falling to the same Sub-Index colunn may be grouped together on the Main Index.
+For example, the names Debler, Dedman, Debroski and Deator being odd, and likely to be infrequent and all belonging to the same Sub-Index column, could be given the same page on the Main Index, and write in the column in red ink, "For names not listed here, see page..... - 6.
+Sub-Indexes can be renewed and rewritten at very little expense and it is so planned that this can be done in after years if they become defaced and tinuous Index for a long period of years.
+Index Specialists Since 1888

+This Index in loose leaf form is continuous and expansive.
+When the Binder becomes filled to its capacity, get another Binder and carry one or more letters into the new Binder.
+Continue doing this when necessary until you have a Binder for each sub-division or unit.
 It is thus designed to be a Con-

-THE COTT INDEX CO.
+THE MAIN INDEX